curl/curl/docs/INTERNALS.md

   from a single array which is scanned through when a URL is given to libcurl to work with.

+  The concrete function pointer prototypes can be found in `lib/urldata.h`.

   `->scheme` is the URL scheme name, usually spelled out in uppercase.
 That's "HTTP" or "FTP" etc. SSL versions of the protocol need their own `Curl_handler` setup so HTTPS separate from HTTP.